theodoretliu/thesis/semester1.md

 groundwork for more serious typing work for Python in the future.

 To ramp up so far, I've been looking at various bug reports or feature requests and taking care of them incrementally.

+**I've arranged a conference call with the core `mypy` and `pyre` (FB's typing library) maintainers to discuss a Python Enhancement Proposal (PEP) regarding the `numpy` types.**

 Ivan has already laid out a path to the `numpy` typing, which is roughly:

 - General support for "variadicity" and ArgSpecs
 - Support for array-arity declaration/checks